Whaddya wanna know?

 (Tourists are worse than gators.
 Manatees are real.)

 I've lived in Florida all my life.
-It's hot.
-People drive bad.
-But it's a great place to live.
+It's hot, people drive bad, and it's a great place to live.
+I might go to the beach once a year, but I don’t even really like beaches. 🙈

 I have an obsessive-addictive-fanatic personality.
 When I come across something new I love, I dive deep.
 So I watch movies on endless repeat, I listen to Pentatonix songs until I memorize every sound (even though I have zero ability to sing), I’ll dedicate 72 strong hours to a video game (and then abandon it out of nowhere), I’ll spend obnoxious amounts of money on new hobbies (which is what got me into budgeting), and so, so, SO much more.
 It’s a blessing and a curse.